 Teams building analytics dashboards for cloud monitoring or e-commerce platforms consistently report smooth performance even with complex, data-heavy visualizations.

 Framework compatibility matters when you're integrating into existing applications.
-ECharts works seamlessly with React, Vue, Angular, and Svelte.
+ECharts works smoothly with React, Vue, Angular, and Svelte.

 Unlike some libraries that force you into a specific framework, ECharts uses a declarative configuration object that adapts to whatever stack you're already using.